alexch/codelikethis/public/lessons/oo/oo_design.md

 For each class (object type) in your system, make a box (or an index card).
 In this box, write the **Class name**, a list of its **Responsibilities**, and draw arrows to its **Collaborators**.

 This is a useful technique that has fallen out of favor because lots of people overused it.

 Don't overspecify, and don't fall in love with your design; as soon as you start to write code, your design will change.
 A diagram is a model of your system -- not the system itself! -- and remember:

-> "all models are wrong, but some are useful" - George E. P. Box (1919 – 2013)
+> "All models are wrong, but some are useful" - George E. P. Box (1919 – 2013)